Curriculum

 Practice coverage

 Through practice coverage, development of practice skills to provide complete pharmaceutical care for patients is refined.
 Additionally, skills necessary to function as an independent, confident practitioner are developed.
-Typically, you will be scheduled one evening a week and every fourth weekend for inpatient care.
+You will be scheduled one evening a week and every fourth weekend for inpatient care.

 Curriculum enhancements